 Coconut Oil

 Coconut oil is usually well tolerated by those who use natural remedies for lice.
-The use of coconut oil helps to suffocate bugs and aids in the removal via a methodical comb-out process.
-However, coconut oil tends to not be as easy to work with as other oils as it absorbs into the hair shaft and hardens when it is cold out, so using coconut oil for lice smothering isn’t always effective or comfortable.
+Coating hair with coconut oil helps to suffocate bugs.
+Coconut oil also aids in the removal via a methodical comb-out process.
+Unfortunately, coconut oil tends to not be as easy to work with as other oils as it hardens when it is cold out.
+Coconut oil also absorbs into the hair shaft, whereas olive oil coats the outside of the hair shaft where it is more effective.
+Using coconut oil for lice smothering isn't as effective or comfortable as olive oil.

 Lavender oil has many practical uses, one of which is to repel head lice.
 While lavender oil will not kill the lice eggs or bugs, it is sometimes used in conjunction with a carrier oil to help treat head lice.
 As with other essential oils, be careful to not use too much and be watchful for any undesirable side effects or allergic reactions.